3 observations after Maxey drops 43 points in Sixers' win over Lakers

 Another injury meant that Pete Nance got thrown into the game Tuesday night.
 Yabusele went back to the locker room with 3:44 remaining in the second quarter after throwing a pass and then going down awkwardly, holding his right knee.
 He’s recently played through right knee swelling.

 The Sixers were surely happy to see Yabusele return to the bench about two minutes later and start the second half.
-Even with his health obviously not at 100 percent, Yabusele was quite productive— 14 points on 6-for-9 shooting, five rebounds, four assists and three steals.
+Even with his health obviously not at 100 percent, Yabusele was quite productive— 14 points on 6-for-9 shooting, five rebounds, four steals and three assists.

 Maxey making the scoreboard move a ton